Safari in Kenya

 Luxury & high-end safaris: from $600-$1,000+ per person per day!
 You’ll be glad that gin and tonic was included.

-It will also include park entry fees, which for the main parks is often around US$70 per person/day, and a safari in a shared vehicle.
-This vehicle might be a good quality, open-sided jeep with just a couple of other guests in it, but equally it could be in an over-crowded minibus.
+This includes accommodation in a comfortable, if often uninspiring, safari lodge or camp, three reasonable meals a day, and game drives in a shared vehicle.
+This vehicle might be a good quality, open-sided jeep with just a couple of other guests, but equally it could be in an over-crowded minibus.

 The price will include a superb wildlife guide and safaris in custom designed, open-sided vehicles.
 Your group will often have this vehicle all to themselves.
 The price also includes all conservation fees and any park entry fees.

-A conservancy is normally located on either communal land owned by the community as a whole or on private ranchland.
+A conservancy is normally located on either communal land owned by the community as a whole or on private ranch land.
 On a community conservancy the tourism stakeholders (i.e. the safari camps) lease the land from the local communities on the condition that the land is managed in a manner that is of benefit to both people and wildlife.
 The fees you pay to stay on a conservancy go toward paying the land leasing fees as well as various community and environmental projects.

-Meanwhile, conservancies on private ranchland have to make enough money for the landowner to financially justify turning his land over to wildlife conservation and tourism instead of cattle ranching.
+Meanwhile, conservancies on private ranch land have to make enough money for the landowner to financially justify turning his land over to wildlife conservation and tourism instead of cattle ranching.
 In other words, staying in a conservancy is not just a great safari experience but it’s also very good news for the local ecosystem.

 Budget safari